How to Download Disney Plus Movies to MP4? [Lossless 4K]

 Let's wrap this up.
 If, like me, your original goal was to "save Disney Plus as an MP4," then the official app is a non-starter.

-All of its "download limits"—including the device restrictions, expiration dates, and especially the quality-nerfing—are roadblocks designed to stop you from getting that MP4 file.
+All of its "download limits"—including the device restrictions, expiration dates, and especially the quality-nerfing—are issues designed to stop you from getting that MP4 file.
 Using a tool like the StreamFab Disney Plus Downloader was the only way I found to achieve that core goal.
 It gives me a real, high-quality 4K MP4 file that I can watch on any device, anytime, enjoying the quality I actually paid for... and not that nerfed, SDR version.